ychleee/SemanticsProseminarPaper/gitProjectWorkflow.md

 git pull https://github.com/ychleee/SemanticsProseminarPaper
 ```

 > This flow from 1.2. to 2.1. is crucial.
-The first one imports any updates and the second one ensures that future changes start from this updated version (and not any other older versions).
+> - The first one imports any updates;
+> - The second one ensures that future changes start from this updated version (and not any other older versions).

 ### 2. A new branch for a new day (any new version)
 #### 2.1.
 Set a new branch
 ```
 git branch <name>
 ```
-Naming convention: "h0119", "y0120", etc.
+Naming convention: "h0119a", "y0120a", etc.
-(First letter of the given name + MMDD)
+(First letter of the given name + MMDD + ordered alphabet)

 #### 2.2.
 Checkout to the new one
 ```
 git checkout <name>
 ```

+### 3. You do your job at this stage
+Make sure the .md (or any) documents you work in the local folder are worked upon a new branch (set at [[gitProjectWorkflow#2.1.
+Set a new branch|Section 2.1.]]).

-### 3. Ready for share?
+### 4. Ready for share?
 #### 3.1.
 "Save"
 ```
 git add -A